Mischievous707/ICRA2025-SUP/README.md

 We designed a model to eliminate uncertainties inherent in Large Visual and Language Models (LVLMs) to precisely evaluate the retrieval performance of our scene graph, basing all node selections just on CLIP similarity decisions.
 During the model's construction, we removed all LVLM-related modules.
 -->

-We removed all Large Visual and Language Models (LVLMs) related modules during model's construction for elimination inherented uncertainties in order to precisely evaluate the retrieval performance of our scene graph, basing all node selections just on CLIP similarity decisions.
+For inherented uncertainties elimination, we removed all Large Visual and Language Models (LVLMs) related modules. in order to precisely evaluate the retrieval performance of our scene graph, basing all node selections just on CLIP similarity decisions.

 > todo：和我们方法效果上的比较